 - 90/90 Stretch (8:26)

 Cooling down after a workout is important too!
 Make sure you don’t skip out on a cool down.
-Our favorite way to cool down is will a decompression flow.
+Our favorite way to cool down is with a decompression flow.

 Learn about cooling down after a workout and follow along to Paulina Kairys’ decompression flow!